AngleProtocol/merkl-docs/distribute-with-merkl/create-a-point-program.md

 - Get the reward breakdown in mock token units for all the campaigns you created at `https://api.merkl.xyz/v4/rewards?chainId=&campaignId=<YOUR_CAMPAIGN_ID>`\
    (e.g. [https://api.merkl.xyz/v4/rewards?chainId=100&campaignId=0x83adc24c9644324beebd26e6e2a7b9ffc14ce40d1d7cde309854ef79c9485c4c](https://api.merkl.xyz/v4/rewards?chainId=100&campaignId=0x83adc24c9644324beebd26e6e2a7b9ffc14ce40d1d7cde309854ef79c9485c4c))
 - Alternatively, Merkl also provides a route that returns the list of all addresses that have ever been rewarded with a specific reward token.
 You can use this endpoint with your mock token to retrieve the full set of participants across all your campaigns along with their relative contribution. (e.g [https://api.merkl.xyz/v4/rewards/token/?chainId=999&address=0x0A04dc9cBf6cf3BB216f24a501994eFfB2Aa8F6f&items=100&page=0](https://api.merkl.xyz/v4/rewards/token/?chainId=999&address=0x0A04dc9cBf6cf3BB216f24a501994eFfB2Aa8F6f&items=100&page=0)).
 Beware that if you created campaigns that you then cancelled with a given reward token, the results of these campaigns will also be factored in the output of this API route.

+{% hint style="info" %}
+**Important: Understanding the `chainId` parameter**

+When calling Merkl's API endpoints, the `chainId` parameter refers to **the chain where your point token is deployed**, not the chain where your campaigns are computing activity.

+For example, if your point token is deployed on Gnosis (chainId: 100), use `chainId=100` in your API calls, even if your campaigns track activity on other chains.

+This is because Merkl's API organizes rewards by the reward token's deployment chain, not by the chain where the tracked activity occurs.
+{% endhint %}

 For more info on how you can track the results of existing campaigns, you may also refer to [our campaign management page](./campaign-management.md).